 It’s important that the mobile learning content is just as accessible on a smartphone, as it is on a laptop or tablet.
 Graphics, text and other elements should look just as crisp and clear on any device.
 A learner may work on their smartphone while they’re in transit, but use their laptop when they are at home.
 Easily switching between devices without missing a beat is one of the great advantages of mLearning.

-The navigation buttons in a mobile training course should be easy to see and easy to access with a thumb or finger.
+The navigation buttons in mobile training courses should be easy to see and easy to access with a thumb or finger.
 Remember, the use of a finger isn’t as precise as the use of a mouse on a desktop.
 Don’t make the learner scroll farther than three screen lengths or use “next” buttons instead.

-An eLearning program can successfully be converted to a mobile experience, if these guidelines are followed.
+An eLearning program can successfully be converted to a mobile experience if these guidelines are followed.
 It isn’t a simple copy and paste job but requires specific changes to make the mobile course appropriate and effective.